 Handling and Storage:

-1) Make sure barrels, steel, BioBarrel® or plastic, are stored upright and that nothing is placed directly on the surface of the product.
+- Make sure steel, BioBarrel® or plastic barrels are stored upright and that nothing is placed directly on the surface of the product.

 CRYSTALYX® products can be successfully fed under a wide range of grazing conditions including summer pastures.
 Long periods of extended heat has the ability to influence the hardness of the product, however, properly manufactured product can safely and predictably be fed.
 Drought conditions, modifications in container placement or stocking rates per container are important factors that should be considered when managing a summer LMB supplementation program.